doubleaxe/daxfb-calculator/README.md

+# daxfb-calculator
-# Calculator/Factory Planner for factory management games
+Calculator/Factory Planner for factory management games.

 This project was initially developed as calculator/factory planner for Evospace game.
 Later it turned out this project is quite universal and could be used for other factory management games.